Golden Gate Assembly for Bio113

 Protocol Details for GGA

 - You will be given two tubes.
-One tube will be labeled "L" for GGA ligation, the other "P" for GGA plasmid only.
+One tube will be labeled "P" for promoter ligation, the other "-" for the negative control of plasmid only.
 Put your initials on the tubes and return the tubes to ice.
 These tubes will already contain 9 µL of the GGA Mixture.

-- Add 1 µL diluted oligos cooled overnight to the tube labeled L for "GGA ligation".
+- Add 1 µL diluted oligos cooled overnight to the tube labeled P for "GGA promoter".

-- Add 1 µL water to the tube labeled P for "GGA plasmid only"
+- Add 1 µL water to the tube labeled - for "GGA negative control"

 GGA mixture contains: